joaoheusi/FastApi-MongoDB-Boilerplate/README.md

 # FERNET ENCRYPTION KEY
 ENCRYPTION_KEY=fernet_encryption_key

-# JWT - any string can be the jwt secret key
+# JWT
 JWT_ALGORITHM=HS256
 JWT_SECRET_KEY=your_jwt_secret_key
 ```

+Any string can be used as the jwt secret key.
-To generate fernet encryption key:
+To generate fernet encryption key, on python console run:

 ```
 from cryptography.fernet import Fernet key = Fernet.generate_key()
+print(key.decode("utf-8"))

 ```

+Paste the output in the .env file

 5. Run `uvicorn app:app --reload` for development.